Website banners espace Fxmme - textile workshop new

-GETTING SOFTER, is a series of workshops on different textile techniques that took place on the Thursday meetings of Espace Fxmme, aiming to create softer vessels of hospitality for the community of Globe Aroma.
+GETTING SOFTER, is a series of workshops on different textile techniques that took place every Thursday, aiming to create literally a softer space.
+Since April 2021, the group has been designing a series of patchwork curtains.

 with the support of Welzijnszorg